-Ireland’s home to over 300,000 Brits, giving it the third-largest population of UK expats in Europe.
-On top of that, more than 40,000 people from around the world emigrated to Ireland in 2014 – and they keep on coming.
+__Ireland is home to over 300,000 Brits, giving it the third-largest population of UK expats in Europe.
+On top of that, more than 80,000 people from around the world emigrated to Ireland in the year up to April 2018 – and they keep on coming. __

 It’s not hard to see why.
-On top of being a beautiful country, Ireland’s immigration process is one of the simplest around.
-If you’re thinking about a move with your family, career, or to do some studying, we’re here to help.
+As well as being a beautiful country, Ireland’s immigration process is one of the simplest around.
+If you’re thinking about a move with your family, career, or to do some studying, read on.
 Sláinte!

-If you’re moving from any of the EEA (European Economic Area) countries or Switzerland, then you’re in luck.
+If you’re moving from any of the EU or EEA (European Economic Area) countries, or Switzerland, then you’re in luck.
 You don’t need a visa to move to Ireland!
 Just pack your bags, hop on a plane and enjoy your new life.

 It’s not too hard outside the EU, either.
 But if you’re looking to stay in the Emerald Isle for more than three months, you might need a visa (depending on your home country) and you’ll definitely need a work permit.
 The visa means you can enter the country.
 The work permit’s issued by a separate department and means you can work in Ireland.